Alex Newhook: Personal life

 Newhook was born to parents Paula and Shawn in St. John's, Newfoundland and Labrador and began skating at the age of 4.
 As a child, he idolized fellow Newfoundlander and Stanley Cup champion Daniel Cleary, describing him as "a guy that I...dreamt of being like him when I grew up."

-Newhook's younger sister Abby is also a hockey player.
+His younger sister, Abby, is also a professional hockey player, signing with the Boston Fleet of the Professional Women's Hockey League (PWHL) for the 2025–26 season.
 In a questionnaire for the NHL, he responded to the prompt "not a lot of people know that I..." with: "have a sister who is better than me at hockey."
-The foregoing initially played at Tabor Academy as well as for the Bay State Breakers, before, like her brother, joining the Boston College Eagles.
+She initially played at Tabor Academy as well as for the Bay State Breakers, before, like her brother, joining the Boston College Eagles.

-During his time at St. Andrew's College, he played the trombone, winning a national band competition during his tenth-grade year.
+During his time at St. Andrew's College, Newhook played the trombone, winning a national band competition during his tenth grade year.